johnwcowan/r7rs-work/GraphicsCanvas.md

 Moves *shape* so that its origin point is at (*x, y*).
 The origin of a point is itself;
-the origin of a line, polygon, or image is the first point drawn;
+the origin of a line or polygon is the first point drawn;
 the origin of a rectangle, ellipse, or image is the upper left point;
-the origin of a turtle is the center of the turtle image.
+the origin of a turtle is the center of the turtle.

 `(shape-expose!`*shape*`)`
 `(shape-bury! `*shape*`)`